1. When did you know you wanted to be a writer?

 Know you will never write anything everyone will love.
 If you set out to do that, you are destined to fail.
 Write because you love it, and because you have a story to tell.
 Write because it’s who you are.

-How can I see the newsletters I’ve missed?
+How can I see a newsletter I missed?